Optional Arguments

 or -l

 to specify the minimum level required to log an event.
-Use one of the following valid values.
 The default value is INFO

 INFO